buildpacks/rfcs/text/0000-builder-spec.md

 # Summary
 [summary]: #summary
 A Builder is a critical tool in the CNB ecosystem, and yet, is largely [unspecified][spec-issue-builder].
-This RFC proposes that we should add a rigorous description of builders in the [distribution specification][distribution-spec], and clarify the usage/existence of builders in the [platform specification][platform-spec]
+This RFC proposes that we should add a rigorous versioned specification of builders as an extension to the core specification, and clarify the existence of builders in the:
+* [distribution specification][distribution-spec]
+* [platform specification][platform-spec]

 # Definitions
 [definitions]: #definitions